polkaulfield/lol-for-linux-installer/README.md

 - You can change between the Wine builds supported
 - DXVK version management
 - Feral Gamemode support
-- Discord Rich Presence support (Thanks to @JocarLixo)
+- Discord Rich Presence support (Thanks to @JocarLixo and @daglaroglou)

 ## <a name="dependencies"></a> Dependencies: